-The Purchasing department assists departments in researching and ordering Biola University equipment and supplies that are not available through Central Stores, the Biola Bookstore, or the Computer Store.
+The Purchasing department assists departments in researching and ordering Biola University equipment and supplies that are not available through Central Stores, the Biola Bookstore, or Information Technology.
 Purchasing should be consulted, prior to the purchase of all items that fall into this category.
 (Note: for computer purchases, please see the Computer Purchases section, listed below.)
 Also, please keep in mind that this service is intended for Biola business purchases only and is not for personal use.
 For more specific details pertaining to particular items, please refer to the descriptions following this section.
 If you have any questions, please contact the Purchasing department at extension 4751.

 The Purchase Requisition